-To generate long-term, risk-adjusted returns for our clients by investing in the shares of high quality companies that are particularly well positioned to benefit from, and contribute to, the sustainable development of the countries in which they operate.
+To generate long-term, risk-adjusted returns for our clients by investing in the shares of high quality companies that are particularly well positioned to benefit from and contribute to sustainable development.

 Investment philosophy

 We seek to invest only in good quality companies.
 We focus on the quality of management, franchise and financials.
 By analysing the sustainable development performance and positioning of companies we can better measure less tangible elements of quality and identify less obvious risks.